-After FV negates to signal the completion of the readout phase, there is a time delay of approximately (10 line_length_pck) before the sensor starts to integrate light-sensitive rows for the next ERS frame.
+After FV negates to signal the completion of the readout phase, there is a time delay of approximately $(10 \times line_length_pck)$ before the sensor starts to integrate light-sensitive rows for the next ERS frame.
 It is essential that the shutter be opened at some point in this time window; otherwise, the first ERS frame will not be uniformly integrated.

 The AR0835HS provides a SHUTTER output signal to control (or help the host system control) the electromechanical shutter.
-The timing of the SHUTTER output is shown in Figure 36 on page 49.
+The timing of the SHUTTER output is shown in Figure 37.
 SHUTTER is negated by default.
 The point at which it asserts is controlled by the programming of global_shutter_start.
-At the end of the global reset readout phase, SHUTTER negates approximately (2 line_length_pck) after the negation of FV.
+At the end of the global reset readout phase, SHUTTER negates approximately ($2 \times line_length_pck$) after the negation of FV.